BenRoth0/TheCodeCowboys/README.md

 ## Project Overview:
 This repository contains the code and documentation for our senior project at Western Oregon University for the 2024-2025 school year.
 Currently, the project concept is undecided, so below there are several project ideas that we are currently considering.

-## Project Idea:
+## Concept:
-- **Project Idea #1:** Turn-based mad lib style adventure browser game that generates enemies and story items using an AI API.
+- Turn-based mad lib style adventure browser game that generates enemies and story items using an AI API.
 - **Mind Map Link:** https://miro.com/app/board/uXjVLuRwYso=/?share_link_id=202072063563

 ## Technologies Used: